wangby511/System-Design-Architecture-and-Infra/design-twitter.md

 Pros:

-Reduce the latency for reading
+* Reduce the latency for reading since we do not have secondary index.
+It will be quite quick to find the latest Tweets.

 Cons:

-Read Timeline still needs to query multiple servers
+* We still need to query multiple servers for timeline generation.

 ## Cache